-- 5 - You can create a single GUI checkpoint in your test that checks several or all objects in a window.
+- 5 - ➤ You can create a single GUI checkpoint in your test that checks several or all objects in a window.
 Choose Insert > GUI Checkpoint > For Multiple Objects.
 (This menu command is only available when a test is open.)
 The Create GUI Checkpoint dialog box opens, which enables you to add objects to the GUI checkpoint and to specify the checks you want to perform on those objects.
-When you finish creating the checkpoint, WinRunner inserts a win_check_gui statement into the test, which includes a checklist for the selected objects. - For overnight test runs, you can instruct WinRunner not to display a message when a GUI mismatch is detected.
+When you finish creating the checkpoint, WinRunner inserts a win\check\gui statement into the test, which includes a checklist for the selected objects. - For overnight test runs, you can instruct WinRunner not to display a message when a GUI mismatch is detected.
 Choose Tools > General Options.
 In the General Options dialog box, select the Run category and the Settings sub-category, and clear the Break when verification fails check box.
 This enables the test to run without interruption.

-For more information on setting test run options, refer to the "Setting Global Testing Options" and "Setting Testing Options from a Test Script" chapters in the WinRunner User's Guide.
+For more information on setting test run options, refer to the "Setting Global Testing Options" and "Setting Testing Options from a Test Script" chapters in the Mercury WinRunner User's Guide.

 General Options ×

-General Startup Folders Record Selected Applications Script Format Text Recognition Run Settings Synchronization Recovery Notifications E-mail Recipient Appearance Settings Timeout for checkpoints and CS statements: 10000 msec Threshold for difference between bitmaps: 0 pixels Beep when checking a window pixels Fail test when context Sensitive errors occur Fail test when single property check fails Fail test when verification fails Capture bitmap on verification failure Capture d area: Window Y: Y Height: 768
+General Startup Folders Record Selected Applications Script Format Text Recognition Run Synchronization Recovery Notifications E-mail Recipient Appearance Settings Timeout for checkpoints and CS statements: 10000 mmm msec Threshold for difference between bitmaps: 0 mmm pixels Beep when checking a window Fail test when Context Sensitive errors occur Fail test when Context Sensitive errors occur Fail test when context Sensitive errors occur Fail test when verification fails Break when verification fails Capture bitmap on verification failure Capture d area: Window Mindow Y: Yith: Height: 768

 OK Cancel Apply Help